dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdSetSessionProperty.md

 ```
 {: .Example}

 That query will run on the control side (using HBase), and not on Spark.
+Other, unhinted queries will continue to assume the `useSpark=true` default hint value.
 {: .spaceAbove}

 The following table summarizes the currently available session properties: